craigfay/.vim/tips.md

 # Find and Replace

+Use `/` to search forward in the current file.
+Use `?` to search backward in the current file.
+Add `\c` anywhere in your search term to be case insensitive.

 Use `:%s/before/after` to substitute the first instance of "before" with "after".
 Use `g&` to apply the previous substitution to the entire file.
 Use `:s/` to substitute only on the current line.